jackyzha0/quartz/docs/features/explorer.md

 ---

 You can pass your own functions for `sortFn`, `filterFn` and `mapFn`.
-All functions will be executed in the order provided by the `order` option (see [[explorer#Customization]]).
+All functions will be executed in the order provided by the `order` option (see [[#Customization]]).
 These functions behave similarly to their `Array.prototype` counterpart, except they modify the entire `FileNode` tree in place instead of returning a new one.

 For more information on how to use `sort`, `filter` and `map`, you can check [Array.prototype.sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), [Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) and [Array.prototype.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).